BishopFox/You-re-Doing-IoT-RNG/LPC/README.md

 To constitute one 128 bit number, a 32 bit random number is read, then the next 32 numbers are read but not used.
 The next 32 bit number is read and used and so on.
 Thus 32 32-bit random numbers are skipped between two 32-bit numbers that are used.
 ```

+Failing to do this lead to extremely vulnerable results.